pythonarcade/arcade/doc/programming_guide/sound.rst

      - Predicted data
      - 1 copy & file at a time, long, uninterrupted

-By default, Arcade decompresses the entirety of each sound into memory.

-This is the best option for most game sound effects.
-It's called "static" [#staticsourcefoot]_ audio because the data never changes.
+By default, Arcade uses **static** loading: it decompresses the whole sound file into memory.
+This is called static [#staticsourcefoot]_ audio' because the data in memory never changes.
+It is the default because it offers multiple benefits to games, especially multiple playbacks at the same time.

 The alternative is streaming.
 Enable it by passing ``True`` through the ``streaming`` `keyword argument`_  when you :ref:`load a sound